Implantation Bleeding: What It Looks Like, Timing & TTC Guide

-Trying to conceive can be an emotional rollercoaster – especially during the two-week wait when every twinge or spot of blood prompts the question, "Am I pregnant?"
+Trying to conceive can be an emotional rollercoaster - especially during the two-week wait when every twinge or spot of blood prompts the question, “Am I pregnant?”
 One phenomenon that often raises hope (and confusion) is implantation bleeding.
+If you’re trying to conceive, understanding implantation bleeding - what it looks like, when it happens, and how it differs from your period - can help you feel more informed and reassured during this uncertain time.
 In this comprehensive guide, we’ll explain what implantation bleeding is, when it happens, how to recognise it (versus a normal period), and what it means for your fertility journey.
-Our goal is to provide clinically sound information and reassurance — with warm, hopeful support throughout.
+Our goal is to provide clinically sound information and reassurance - with warm, hopeful support throughout.

 What Is Implantation Bleeding?